Luis Guillermo Solís

-Luis Guillermo Solís Rivera (/es/; born 25 April 1958) is a Costa Rican politician and educator who was the 47th President of Costa Rica from 2014 to 2018.
-He is a member of the Citizens' Action Party (PAC).
+Luis Guillermo Solís Rivera (/es/; born 25 April 1958) is a Costa Rican political scientist, historian and politician who served as the 47th President of Costa Rica from 2014 to 2018.
+A member of the Citizens' Action Party, he has had an academic career spanning more than three decades.

+Solís led the first round of the 2014 presidential election and went on to win the presidency by a landslide, receiving the highest number of votes ever obtained by a presidential candidate in Costa Rican history.
+His election marked the first time that a member of the PAC assumed the presidency.
+At the time of his election, he was a full professor at the University of Costa Rica, where he had taught since 1981.

-Solís led the field in the 2014 presidential election, and won the presidency in a landslide election, earning more votes than any presidential candidate in the history of the nation.
-Solís has a long academic and political career, culminating in his election as the first President of Costa Rica to be a member of the PAC.
-Since May 2017, Luis Guillermo Solis has been under fire after a report accused him of corruptly expediting the legal process of Chinese cement imports in favor of businessman and owner of Sinocem, Juan Carlos Bolaños, in a case known as Cementazo.
-In May 2018 the Public Prosecutor of Costa Rica dismissed the charges against him.The president is under fire for being part of the "cementazo," a show organized by Juan Carlos Bolaños and several Costa Rican bankers.
-In the end, $800 million was lost, and no one was blamed.
+Since May 2017, Solis has been under fire after a report accused him of allegedly corruptly expediting the legal process of Chinese cement imports in favor of businessman and owner of Sinocem, Juan Carlos Bolaños, in a case known as Cementazo.
+In May 2018 the Public Prosecutor of Costa Rica dismissed the charges against him.